BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Happy Horizontal People Transporter/README.md

   projectile speed or the like could potentially get in the way of the transport effectiveness.
 I've not actually tested it out on anything other than the locked accessory.
-- The HHPT uses the same method that World Burn does, to prevent accessory prefixes from showing up in the weapon name, and uses a DLC5-specific object to do so.
-AFAIK this gun should work fine without DLC5 installed, though - the worst-case scenario should be that you'll wind up with an accessory prefix mucking up your otherwise pristine weapon title.
-- Some "bigger" enemies (like some Adult Bullymongs) aren't really affected by this.
+- Some "bigger" enemies may not be affected by this.
 Presumably I could increase the effectiveness, but that'd be buffing singularity grenades too, so I don't really care to.
-- There's basically no difference between a level 1 HHPT and a level 90 HHPT, so don't go looking for anything more effective at higher levels.
+- There's basically no difference between a level 1 HHPT and a level 70 HHPT, so don't go looking for anything more effective at higher levels.
   The Gibbed code just gives you a level 1 weapon.
 - Unfortunately, singularities don't affect flying enemies.
-No tossing Rakk around, alas!
+No tossing jetpack Scavs around, alas!

 TODO
 ====